-— have the reactive power capabilities for some or all of its equipment in accordance with point (b) already installed as part of the connection of the DC-connected power park module to the AC network at the time of initial connection and commissioning; or
+— have the reactive power capabilities for some or all of its equipment in accordance with point (b) already installed as part of the connection of the asynchronously connected power park module and the asynchronously connected electricity storage module to the isolated AC network at the time of initial connection and commissioning; or

-— demonstrate to, and then reach agreement with, the relevant system operator and the relevant TSO on how the reactive power capability will be provided when the DC-connected power park module is connected to more than a single connection point in the AC network, or the AC network at the remote-end HVDC converter station network has either another DC-connected power park module or HVDC system with a different owner connected to it.
-This agreement shall include a contract by the DC-connected power park module owner (or any subsequent owner), that it will finance and install reactive power capabilities required by this Article for its power park modules at a point in time specified by the relevant system operator, in coordination with the relevant TSO.
-The relevant system operator, in coordination with the relevant TSO shall inform the DC-connected power park module owner of the proposed completion date of any committed development which will require the DC-connected power park module owner to install the full reactive power capability.
+— demonstrate to, and then reach agreement with, the relevant system operator and the relevant TSO on how the reactive power capability will be provided when the asynchronously connected power park module and the asynchronously connected electricity storage module is connected to more than a single interface point in the isolated AC network, or the isolated AC network at the remote-end HVDC converter station isolated AC network has either another asynchronously connected power park module, asynchronously connected electricity storage module or HVDC system with a different owner connected to it.
+This agreement shall include a contract by the asynchronously connected power park module owner and the asynchronously connected electricity storage owner (or any subsequent owner), that it will install reactive power capabilities required by this Article for its asynchronously connected power park module and asynchronously connected electricity storage module at a point in time specified by the relevant system operator, in coordination with the relevant TSO.
+The relevant system operator, in coordination with the relevant TSO shall inform the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner of the proposed completion date of any committed development which will require the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner to install the full reactive power capability.

-the relevant system operator, in coordination with the relevant TSO shall account for the development time schedule of retrofitting the reactive power capability to the DC-connected power park module in specifying the point in time by which this reactive power capability retrofitting is to take place.
-The development time schedule shall be provided by the DC-connected power park module owner at the time of connection to the AC network.
+the relevant system operator, in coordination with the relevant TSO shall account for the development time schedule of retrofitting the reactive power capability to the asynchronously connected power park module and asynchronously connected electricity storage module in specifying the point in time by which this reactive power capability retrofitting is to take place.
+The development time schedule shall be provided by the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner at the time of connection to the AC network.

-DC-connected power park modules shall fulfil the following requirements relating to voltage stability either at the time of connection or subsequently, according to the agreement as referred to in point (a):
+asynchronously connected power park modules and asynchronously connected electricity storage modules shall fulfil the following requirements relating to voltage stability either at the time of connection or subsequently, according to the agreement as referred to in point (a):

-with regard to reactive power capability at maximum HVDC active power transmission capacity, DC-connected power park modules shall meet the reactive power provision capability requirements specified by the relevant system operator, in coordination with the relevant TSO, in the context of varying voltage.
-The relevant system operator shall specify a U-Q/Pmax-profile that may take any shape with ranges in accordance with Table 11, Annex VII, within which the DC-connected power park module shall be capable of providing reactive power at its maximum HVDC active power transmission capacity.
-The relevant system operator, in coordination with the relevant TSO, shall consider the long term development of the network when determining these ranges, as well as the potential costs for power park modules of delivering the capability of providing reactive power production at high voltages and reactive power consumption at low voltages.
+with regard to reactive power capability at maximum HVDC active power transmission capacity, asynchronously connected power park modules and asynchronously connected electricity storage modules shall meet the reactive power provision capability requirements specified by the relevant system operator, in coordination with the relevant TSO, in the context of varying voltage.
+The relevant system operator shall specify a U-Q/Pmax-profile that may take any shape with ranges in accordance with Table 11, Annex VII, within which the asynchronously connected power park module and the asynchronously connected electricity storage module shall be capable of providing reactive power at its maximum active power capacity.
+The relevant system operator, in coordination with the relevant TSO, shall consider the long-term development of the isolated AC network when determining these ranges, as well as the potential costs for asynchronously connected power park modules and asynchronously connected electricity storage modules of delivering the capability of providing reactive power production at high voltages and reactive power consumption at low voltages.